Fairhaven UMC

 This week's worship participants:

-Lay Reader: Sue Brothers
+Lay Reader: Ed Combs

 The link to last week’s service: LINK